HEPTACOM/heptaconnect-docs/docs/portal-development/009-status-reporting.md

 ## Intention

 Status reporters are intended for the usage of the four core reportings.
-It is fine to add new topics but some tooling might not support it out of the box.
+It is fine to add new topics, but some tooling might not support it out of the box.

-This way a portal can communicate how to configure a portal node in a multistep configuration setup or inform about the health status of the connected datasource for monitoring in every day usage.
+This way a portal can communicate how to configure a portal node in a multi-step configuration setup or inform about the health status of the connected datasource for monitoring in everyday usage.

 ## Usage